iwelina-popova/HotelSystem/README.md

  - Some data that don't change often are cached;
  - For dependency container is used Autofac and Automapper fo mapping;

-## Optional Requirements

-Application is hosted and can be find at: http://ivpopova.info/